-The benefits of keeping electronic records are not limited to avoiding costly litigation or backing up legitimate claims, they can save you money and foster accountability.
+The benefits of using a construction project management solution, like Procore’s for keeping track of your whole project, isn’t limited to avoiding costly litigation or backing up legitimate claims, they can save you money and foster accountability.

 For one demolition contractor, having electronic records immediately available allowed them to save thousands of dollars on their biggest expense – repairing their fleet of equipment and vehicles.
 Due to the nature of the business, many different people operated a variety of very expensive excavators, dozers and crushers.
 The damage to the fleet was increasing as was the cost to fix it.
 Yet, there was little to no accountability and no way to track it.

 By using electronic data to trace the work history of each individual, and identify the machinery or vehicle they were using, the company was able to get an accurate picture of the damage problem.
 The company was also able to outline responsibilities and clarify the role of each employee as well as provide constructive feedback.
 This led to a more accountable culture and thousands of dollars in savings for the company.